tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 *outfile.cumulative_kappa.hdf5*

-It contains the information on the cumulative thermal conductivity plots described in the manual, per each computed temperature.
+The file contains the information on the cumulative thermal conductivity plots described in the manual, per each computed temperature.
 You can inspect the information contained in the file using the following minimal Python script:
 ```
 import numpy
 import matplotlib.pyplot as plt